n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.hackernews.md

     This node doesn't require authentication.

 !!! note "Examples and templates"
-    For usage examples and templates to help you get started, take a look at n8n's [Disqus integrations](https://n8n.io/integrations/hacker-news/){:target="_blank" .external-link} list.
+    For usage examples and templates to help you get started, take a look at n8n's [Hacker News integrations](https://n8n.io/integrations/hacker-news/){:target="_blank" .external-link} list.

 ## Basic Operations